wormhole-foundation/docs.wormhole.com/docs/introduction.md

 ![Overview](.gitbook/assets/introduction/oversimplified.png)

 {% hint style="success" %}
-The above is an _oversimplified_ illustration of the protocol, details about the architecture and components are available [here](./core-concepts.md)
+The above is an _oversimplified_ illustration of the protocol, details about the architecture and components are available [here](./reference/components/README.md)
 {% endhint %}

-This simple **message passing protocol** enables developers and users of [xDapps](./reference/glossary.md#xdapps) built by developers to leverage the advantages of multiple ecosystems.
+This simple **message passing protocol** enables developers and users of [cross chain applications](./reference/glossary.md#xdapps) built by developers to leverage the advantages of multiple ecosystems.

 ## What Isn't Wormhole?